Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 ```
 Never mind the actual type definition for now, we will get to that later but essentially a `Decoder<'t>` is a *function* that can read a piece of JSON and converts it to an instance of `'t`.

-Standard built-in decoders in the Thoth.Json library do not understand complex types such as that of `StoreInfo` so we have to "teach" a bunch of little decoders how to decode JSON into it by combining and composing smaller decoders that work with primitive types.
+Built-in decoders in the `Thoth.Json` library do not understand complex user-defined types such as that of `StoreInfo` so we have to "teach" a bunch of little decoders how to work together and decode JSON into `StoreInfo` by combining and composing smaller decoders that operate on simpler primitive types.

 For example to create a `Decoder<Product>` (a decoder which take a piece of JSON and converts it to `Product`) where `Product` has the fields `name:string` and `price:float`, we need to use `Decoder<string>` against the `name` field and `Decoder<float>` against the `price` field and *combine* both decoders to make up a `Decoder<Product>`.